 All that being said, an experienced expungement lawyer may be able to get an exception made if you ran into problems while on probation.
-To do this, your attorney will position you in the most favorable light possible to show that your convictions don’t align with your true character; in essence, you made mistakes and you’ve learned your lesson.
+To do this, your attorney will position you in the most favorable light possible to show that your convictions do not align with your true character; in essence, you made mistakes and you have learned your lesson.

 Contrary to popular belief, there is not a waiting period for expungement in California.
 As long as you have successfully completed probation, you can file for expungement the next day.
 In fact, when it comes to expungement, the sooner the better.

 How Does Expungement Actually Work?

 The primary reason for seeking expungement is to clear a criminal record.
 Having a conviction, even for a relatively minor offense, can haunt you for years.
 It can negatively impact your ability to get a job, housing, loans, and can even jeopardize an existing or future child custody arrangement.
 When you have a conviction expunged, it will be marked as DISMISSED on your criminal record.

 Can I Answer “No” to the Question, Have You Ever Been Convicted?